 We collect and use different types of information for different purposes.
 These include:

-Before you disclose to us the personal information of another person, you must obtain that person’s consent to both the disclosure and the processing of that personal information in accordance with this policy.
+Before you disclose to us the personal information of another person, you must obtain that person’s consent to both the disclosure and the processing of that personal information in accordance with this notice.

 We collect personal information from a number of different sources, including:

 • directly from you.
 For example, when you access healthcare services, submit a query to us including via our website, by email or post